alfkonee/JamaaSMPP/README.md

 - Read User Guide [http://www.seleniumsoftware.com/user-guide.htm](http://www.seleniumsoftware.com/user-guide.htm)

 # What's new?
+### 2023.10.0

+- Improve handling of multiple messageIds in SmppClient

 ### v1.9.1

 - Modified: allow some methods to be overridden in `SmppClient`